-- In 2015, around 10 percent of the world population were living in extreme poverty (World Banks defines 'extreme poverty' as living on \$1.25 or less day) and struggling to fulfil the most basic needs like health, education and access to water and sanitation. - The global extreme poverty rate fell to 9.2 percent in

-- 2017, from 10.1 percent in 2015.
+- In 2015, around 10 percent of the world population were living in extreme poverty (World Banks defines 'extreme poverty' as living on \$1.25 or less day) and struggling to fulfil the most basic needs like health, education and access to water and sanitation. - The global extreme poverty rate fell to 9.2 percent in 2017, from 10.1 percent in 2015.
 That is equivalent to 689 million people living on less than \$1.90 a day. - In india, 21.9% of the population lived below the national poverty line in 2011.
 In 2018, almost 8% of the world's workers and their families lived on less than US \$1.90 per person per day (International Poverty Line).

-Constitutional Provision for Poverty Fundamental Rights 0 Article 16: There shall be equality of opportunity for all citizens in matters relating to employment or appointment to any office under the State.
-0 Article 17: Abolition of Untouchability - Article 17 seeks to establish a new social order of equal socio-economic profile.
+person per day (international roverty Eme).
+Constitutional Provision for Poverty Fundamental Rights 0 Article 16: There shall be equality of opportunity for all citizens in matters relating to employment or appointment to any office under the State. • Article 17: Abolition of Untouchability - Article 17 seeks to establish a new social order of equal socio-economic profile.
 0 Article 21: Protection of Life and Personal Liberty - Article 21 is loaded with Poverty Jurisprudence.
-It includes, right to basic needs of the poor, their welfare and development.
-0 Article 24: Prohibition of employment of children in factories, etc. DPSP 0 Article 39: The state shall direct its policy towards securing adequate mean of livelihood to; 0 Man and woman; 0 Article 39 (a): Promotion of justice, equal opportunities, and free legal aid; 0 Article 41: Security of work, to education, and to public assistance in several cases; 0 Article 42: Security of just and humane conditions of work; 0 Article.
-45: Free and compulsory education to every child till the age of 14 years, etc. SDG 0 SDG 1, one of the 17 sdgs established by the United Nations in 2015, calls for "no poverty".
-The official wording is: "to end poverty in all its forms, everywhere".
+It includes, right to basic needs of the poor, their welfare and development. • Article 24: Prohibition of employment of children in factories, etc. 0 Article 39: The state shall direct its policy towards securing adequate mean of livelihood to; Э Man and woman; DPSP 0 Article 39 (a): Promotion of justice, equal opportunities, and free legal aid; 0 Article 41: Security of work, to education, and to public assistance in several cases; 0 Article 42: Security of just and humane conditions of work; 0 Article.
+45: Free and compulsory education to every child till the age of